-This compliance code details the arrangements that must be put in place during the Government's recovery plan and should be used to develop your risk assessment which is provided in COVID-19 Educational Settings Risk Assessment.
+This compliance code details the arrangements that must be put in place and should be used to develop your risk assessment which is provided in COVID-19 Educational Settings Risk Assessment.
 It sets out:

 - The control measures which are required to minimise the risk of transmission - The process that should be followed if anyone develops symptoms while they are at the setting.